rgm/hello-lagrangian/hello-lagrangian.md

     test: hello
       DYLD_FRAMEWORK_PATH=. ./lagrangian-test-runner -command hello

-And now, run the test target:
+And now, run the test target.
+Note that we set a DYLD environment variable to tell the dynamic linker where to nab L3 from:

     % make test
     DYLD_FRAMEWORK_PATH=. ./lagrangian-test-runner -command hello